moevnt/Tools/WMI/WMI.md

 # Windows Management Instrumentation
 WMI has an extremely large number of both legitimate and malicious uses.
-Mitre technique  noted below is an amazing starting point to begin learning more of the attackc vertors.
+The Mitre technique noted below is an amazing starting point to begin learning more of the attack vertors.

 # Resources
 https://attack.mitre.org/techniques/T1047/